bmillare/dj/README.md

  * dj is listed as alpha software.
 It is highly experimental and changes on a whim.
 Stability will come naturally in time.

-## Installation Notes

- * You'll need to install leiningen first.
-This means download the `lein` script and run `lein self-install`.
-Windows users will also have to download wget (as explained on leinigen's page).
-It is optional to install git but highly recommended.
-Windows users can use github supported app.
-Next you'll need to install dj by cloning it.
-If you didn't install git, you can download and extract an old dj snapshot in the downloads section, and use `(dj.git/pull dj/system-root)` to update to the most recent version.

- * I recommend creating a script that cd's into the dj's directory and runs lein repl, this allows you to run dj anywhere.

-   Something simple like:
-   ~/bin/dj-repl

-        #!/bin/sh
-        cd ~/dj/
-        lein repl

 ## Discussion